CrysViz/crysviz/README.md

 ### Features We Could Add

 1. Minimum bond length slider.
 Could be useful to identify ranges of bonds.
-2. VESTA color are not correct; or some custom  map
 3. Show the metainfo line from poscar file
-4. Option to create supercells with a limit of about 2000 atoms to not crash browser
 5. Possibility to deselect single measurements by clicking them again
 6. some comment under the upload stating that "No data leaves your device".
 Is this really true?